butchbrenton/butchbrenton.github.io/index.md

 ## Here is some outstanding content!

 Past projects make an excellent starting point for analytics.
-In order to make these projects availible and useful I have stroed them in the following pages grouped by environment.
+In order to make these projects availible and useful I have stored them in the following pages grouped by environment.

 ![My Picture}(/pics/IMG_5353.JPG)